 Term 2, Tues 10-11 & Thurs 1-3 in D1.07 (per Central Timetabling 10/9/18).
 The ordering of lecturers and lectures within this is subject to change.

 Masters students for whom this is not advertised as a usual option (e.g. MASDOC, MASt) are welcome to contact the module leader R.C.Ball@warwick.ac.uk if interested in taking it.
-All students see MA999 (link) for overarching module structure and assessment patterns.
+All students see the MA999 Syllabus page (link) for overarching module structure and assessment patterns.
 See below for deadlines 2019.

 Thermal Equilibrium is a dynamic property, and we will explore relationships between how you get there and fluctuations, and applications beyond.
 We will discuss the Fluctuation-Dissipation Theorem, and the associated development of Langevin Equations.
 This leads us into some intriguing fresh aspects of time reversal (relating to Fixman's Law), and how faster than equilibrium dynamics can still tell you equilibrium information (Jarzynski relations).
 We will also look at applications beyond conventional equilibrium such as Granular Temperature, and to optimisation challenges in Operational Research, such has how you optimise under uncertainty.